BAMresearch/ctsimu-artist-module/README.md

 + Drifts between the frames of an averaged projection are not handled.
 Therefore, **motion blurring** within one projection cannot be simulated.
 + **Parallel beam** geometries are not supported.
 As a workaround, a very high source-detector distance could be chosen in the JSON file.
 + Detector: **rear window and filters** are not supported, only the *front* versions.
 If they are needed for a scatter simulation, they should be included in the scene as samples (fixed to the world coordinate system).
 + If **flat-field correction** is turned on in the JSON file, aRTist's internal flat-field correction will be used.
-This means that the flat-field corrected image will be re-scaled to the mean intensity of the flat field image, instead of the free-beam maximum.
+This means that the flat-field corrected image will be re-scaled to the mean intensity of the flat field image, instead of the free-beam maximum, and an ideal (noise-free) image will be taken for aRTist's internal flat-field image.
+It is recommended to turn off flat-field `correction` in the JSON file, and instead use the [CTSimU Toolbox](https://github.com/BAMresearch/ctsimu-toolbox) to run the correction after the simulation (using the simulated flat field and dark field images).

 ## Tcl API